julioacuna28/MHCP-Mini-Tutorial/README.md

 ✔️ Horizon World Desktop Editor

-✔️Reference image that will be used to create our 3D model.
+✔️Reference image that will be used to create our 3D model available in the repository.

 # The stated Learning Objectives for this tutorial are:
 ✔️ Learn to model in 3D space using a background image without prior pencil and paper drawing skills.